vega-studio/deltav/docs/intro.md

 - `Multiple Render Targets`: This will be seamlessly integrated to support MRT for systems that do and DON'T have MRT enabled hardware.

 - `More 3D` is a tricky realm to get involved in.
 Essentially creating our own layers for 3D with lighting systems etc means we'd be developing our own internal engine for rendering, which is something I'd like to NOT do with this project as this is a platform for essentially 'making' engines or pipelines.
-There will be some helpful starting points with Math, Projections, and Updates in this library; however, in depth rendering systems for 3D will be made in other projects that will be shared and built upon DeltaV
+There will be some helpful starting points with Math, Projections, and Updates in this library; however, in-depth rendering systems for 3D will be made in other projects that will be shared and built upon DeltaV

 - `More Geometry` There will be geometry helpers added aplenty as the framework evolves.